 The next contender for the best headlamp for backpacking in 2019 is the Ledlenser MH10.
 It boasts a crazy bright 600 lumens with a max beam distance of 150 meters.
 The Ledlenser MH combines a reflector and an adjustable lens which allows you to focus the light.
 By twisting the bezel, you can get a concentrated light beam without dark spots or too much dimming around the edges.
 And it is rated IPX4 for water resistance.
 One of the prices you pay for all of that bright light is that the rechargeable battery pack is big and bulky behind your head.
 You can run the MH headlamp on the highest setting for 10 hours.
 Another great thing about the MH is that you can run it with the rechargeable batteries that come with it or you can use AAA batteries.

 One of the downsides of the Ledlenser MH10 is that it will cost you a chunk of change.
-It costs from $ to $$.
-But it gets excellent ratings.
-Amazon customers rate it 4.2 out of 5 stars.
 Most people love this headlamp because it is so bright, but some complained that it is too heavy, weighing 5.57 ounces.

 A Final Thought on the Best Headlamp for Backpacking